lee-sangil/lee-sangil.github.io/_posts/2024-05-25-Shader-design-patterns.md

 ```
 <img class="imageWideFull" referrerpolicy="no-referrer" src="https://i.imgur.com/WfJe18T.png">

 Also, you can manually design the smoothing function.
+For more information about the smoothing interpolation method, visit [Interpolation Methods]({% post_url 2024-09-21-Interpolation-methods %}).

 ```glsl
 varying vec2 v_position; // [0, 1]